mgchandler/brisect/README.md

 		- [x] `move_relative()` fns take velocity arguments in v7 - cannot update beyond v6.
 		- [x] Manually reproduce move_relative using `axis.settings.set("maxspeed", velocity)` for each axis and then do the movement.
 		- [ ] Look at streaming to reduce stop/start motion when making arcs.
+			- Arc behaviour not entirely required but would be nice down the line.
 		- [ ] Investigate triggers to adjust speed to make arcs.
 	- [x] Specify trajectory using external definition (e.g. `yaml` file?)
 	- [ ] Offline usage (function `zaber_motion.Library.enable_device_db_store()` updates from internet - need alternative behaviour when not available).